 M.B.A., The University of Chicago Booth School of Business; M.A., international economics and finance, and B.A., economics, Brandeis University

-Mr. Korman specializes in issues related to antitrust, securities, and regulatory matters.
+Mr. Korman has experience in issues related to securities, antitrust, and regulatory matters.
 His securities experience includes performing damages exposure analyses and supporting experts in their preparation of testimony and reports on class certification and damages.
-In the securities fraud class action matter, T. Jeffrey Simpson, et al. v.
-Homestore.Com, Inc., et al., Mr. Korman supported an expert testifying at trial and in post-trial motions to show that Analysis Group’s client owed no damages.
+In the securities fraud class action matter T. Jeffrey Simpson, et al. v.
+Homestore.Com, Inc., et al., Mr. Korman supported an expert testifying at trial and in post-trial motions to show that Analysis Group's client owed no damages.

-Mr. Korman has worked on a number of antitrust cases involving allegations of price fixing, market manipulation, and attempted monopolization, as well as analyses of mergers and acquisitions.
-In P&O Princess’s merger with Carnival Corporation, he was a member of the Analysis Group team that supported our academic affiliate and developed an economic analysis of the cruise industry to evaluate the competitive effects of potential industry consolidation.
+Mr. Korman has worked on a number of antitrust cases involving allegations of price-fixing, market manipulation, predatory pricing, and attempted monopolization, as well as analyses of mergers and acquisitions.
+In P&O Princess's merger with Carnival Corporation, he was a member of the Analysis Group team that supported our academic affiliate and developed an economic analysis of the cruise industry to evaluate the competitive effects of potential industry consolidation.

 Mr. Korman has extensive experience in analyzing market power in wholesale electric power markets.
 He has analyzed such markets in several merger and acquisition proceedings and supported preparation of wholesale power market analyses associated with company applications for market-based rate authority from the Federal Energy Regulatory Commission (FERC).
 He has provided testimony to FERC on these issues on several occasions.